Norway - Geilo

 ski queues at all even in February half term.

-Geilo is situated half way along the beautiful Oslo - Bergen railway line, to the south is the Hardangervidda - made famous by the Heros of Telemark in World War 2; to the North is the high mountain plateau of Hallingskarvet.
+Geilo is situated half way along the beautiful Oslo - Bergen railway line, to the south is the Hardangervidda - made famous by the Heroes of Telemark in World War 2; to the North is the high mountain plateau of Hallingskarvet.
 The ski area in Geilo opens in mid November and the season stretches all the way through to early May.
 The resort is blessed with constantly good snow.

 The actual resort by Alpine standards is quite small - it is extremely friendly with wonderful bakeries, some excellent ski shops, après ski pubs and pizza restaurants including Pepes which is now a Norwegian institution and 3 well stocked super markets.